Gilla Cellaig Ó Ruaidín

-Gilla Cellaig Ó Ruaidín, aka Gilbert Ó Ruane, Bishop of Kilmacduagh, died 1204.
+Gilla Cellaig Ó Ruaidín, a.k.a.
+Gilbert Ó Ruane, Bishop of Kilmacduagh, died 1204.

 Ó Ruaidín (Rooane, Ruane, Rowan) was the third member of his family to serve as Bishop of Kilmacduagh, and the last.
 His family was one of two apparently unrelated families, based in what would become County Mayo and County Galway, respectively.
 The Galway family was of the Ui Maine.

 He was elected before 5 May 1248 and received possession of the temporalities after that date.
 He died before 10 November 1253.
 He was also known as Gillebertus or Gilbert, a Latinisation of his forename.